Quantum Simulations of Opinion Dynamics

-One thing that should be noted is that different connections exhibit similar \textit{metastable state}s during the evolution, which indicates different platforms before reaching the final consensus.
-For example, in open chain connection, there is a metastable state between $\tau=0.4$ and $\tau=1.6$ in the upper panel of Fig.~\ref{fig:mag-entropy}, where overall opinions are relatively positive due to the influence of Agent~1 initially holding a positive opinion.
-This metastable platform reflects a temporary consensus among agents before the full equilibration process completes.
-Similarly, in the round table connection, a metastable state appears between $\tau=0.4$ and $\tau=0.8$, where opinions cluster around a moderate positive value, indicating partial alignment influenced by the circular topology.
-In the leader-follower model, a metastable state is observed much shorter than the other two connections, between $\tau=0.4$ and $\tau=0.6$, as the leader's strong influence rapidly drives agents toward consensus.
-In fact, the metastable states correspond to the first excited state of the system, and the final equilibrium indicates the ground state.
-It has been validated by the exact diagonalization(ED) that the system energy in the metastable state is higher than the final equilibrium. {It should be noted that this phenomenon is also related to the localization phase transition in many-body physics~\cite{Pal:2010bew}, and directly related to fragmentation in opinion dynamics~\cite{2012PhRvE..85f6117B}.}
+Different network connectivities also exhibit metastable states before the final consensus plateau.
+In the open-chain case, a metastable plateau appears for $0.4\lesssim\tau\lesssim1.6$ (upper panel of Fig.~\ref{fig:connect-obs}), where the overall opinion remains relatively positive due to the initial influence of Agent~1.
+In the round-table case, a similar plateau occurs for $0.4\lesssim\tau\lesssim0.8$, while in the \textit{leader-follower} model it is much shorter, $0.4\lesssim\tau\lesssim0.6$, because the leader drives the system more efficiently toward consensus.
+Exact diagonalization shows that these metastable states correspond to the first excited state, whereas the final equilibrium corresponds to the ground state\footnote{This behavior is also related to the localization phase transition in many-body physics~\cite{Pal:2010bew}, and directly related to fragmentation in opinion dynamics~\cite{2012PhRvE..85f6117B}.}.
+Accordingly, the metastable-state energy is higher than that of the final equilibrium.

-Another key quantity is the entanglement entropy, which quantifies nonclassical correlations between subsystems.
-In the proposed opinion dynamics model, we evaluate the bipartite entanglement entropy~\cite{Calabrese:2005in,Eisert:2008ur,Skinner:2018tjl} between two partitions of the agent group as a function of the imaginary time $S = -\mathrm{Tr}(\rho_A \log \rho_A)$, where $\rho_A$ denotes the reduced density matrix of the first $N_s$ agents, obtained by tracing out the remaining degrees of freedom.
-Although the global state of the system remains pure throughout the evolution, $S(\tau)$ quantifies the extent of information exchange and correlation buildup across the bipartition.